The Hardkiss: 2011–2014: First singles and shows

-In September 2011, the Hardkiss released their first video, "Babylon", while their lineup had expanded to include Max and a masked drummer, Kreechy, whose role was occasionally taken on by Sanina's father, Oleksandr Holovan.
+In September 2011, the Hardkiss released their first video, "Babylon", while their lineup had expanded to include Max Ponomarchuk and a masked drummer, Kreechy, whose role was occasionally taken on by Sanina's father, Oleksandr Holovan.
 In its first year, the band opened for the English synth-pop duo Hurts and for American singer Solange Knowles in Kyiv.

 In December 2011, the band released a music video for "Dance with Me", directed by Bebko, with Yurii Korol as the camera operator.
 It appeared on MTV Russia and Muz-TV, before airing globally on MTV.
 The online magazine DosugUA ranked the video second on its list of the most stylish music videos of 2011.

 The Hardkiss performed at MIDEM festival in 2012.
 By March, the band had been signed to Sony BMG.
 The same year, the band was nominated for the MTV Europe Music Award for Best Ukrainian Act.
-By the time of the nomination, Pol Solonar had joined the band as a keyboards player, while Max was no longer a member.
+By the time of the nomination, Pol Solonar had joined the band as a keyboards player, while Ponomarchuk was no longer listed as a member.